Formal Ball Information

 Formal Western Attire (Female)

 Those dressing in female formal wear (regardless of their own gender) should wear at least semi-formal level dresses and appropriate dress shoes such as heels or dress flats.
 Sneakers, boots, or sandals will not be allowed.
 Dress hems should be at least knee length and individuals should avoid non-formal fabrics such as denim, leather and vinyl.
-While cotton is allowed more formal fabrics such as satin or chiffon are encouraged.
 Those who do not wish to wear a dress may come dressed in a woman's pant suit.

 Formal Western Attire (Male)